nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 Let's read the code... what

-Let's open the sources in [visual studio code online](https://github.dev/vuejs/vuepres) directly from github
+Let's open the sources in [visual studio code online](https://github.dev/vuejs/vuepres) directly from GitHub

 ::: tip
 Any project on github.com can be seen with vscode just pressing the dot "." from the repo homepage.